CheropS/Telco-Customer-Churn/README.md

 ### Data Cleaning
 Data cleaning involves preparing and processing telecommunications-related data to ensure its quality, accuracy, and consistency for analysis or modeling purposes.
-        -Check empty columns using df.isnull().sum()
+- Check empty columns using df.isnull().sum()
 * fill empty cells using mean and median
 - check for outliers which gave us TotalCharges because the data was a multiplication of monthy charges and tenure.
 Monthly charges then became an outlier.

 ### Label Encoding
 Label encoding is a technique used to convert categorical variables into numerical representations.
 It is commonly employed in machine learning when dealing with categorical data that has a natural ordering or ranking.
 Label encoding assigns a unique integer to each distinct category, starting from 0.

 we label encode gender and contract type
--we check which categorical data is given a 0 and a 1
+- we check which categorical data is given a 0 and a 1

 ### Regression Analysis
 Doing a regression analysis using linear regression and logistic regression